 dancers of today such as Eddie Torres, Frankie Martinez, Adolfo Indacochea, Oliver

 Pineda, Johnny Vazquez and Luis Vazquez, Franklin Diaz, Alien Ramirez, Alberto

 Valdes, Jimmy Anton, Delille Thomas, and plenty others, and the Palladium's

 legendary artists including Pedro "Cuban Pete" Aguilar, Freddy Rios, Mike

 Ramos, mambo pioneers Israel 'Cachao' Lopez and Alfonso Panama, and Fania artists such as Luis Mangual,

-shared in our interview that it has been music that has kept him on this earth, and
+shared in our interview that it had been music that had kept him on this earth, and

-that his dreams bring back music so intensely that at
+that his dreams had brought back music so intensely that at

-times he thinks he's died and gone to heaven to see his friends
+times he thought he'd died and gone to heaven to see his friends

-but when he wakes up - he realizes he was only dreaming.
+but then upon waking up - he realized he'd been only dreaming.
 He said

 a quiet life just north of Charlotte, North Carolina.
 He passed